 Our staff members work a 35-hour week.
 We offer an outstanding benefit package which includes: medical/dental, 401k with employer contribution; life insurance with an optional employee buy-in; and short-term and long-term disability.
 Our employees have access to paid holidays, vacation, personal time, and sick time on their first day.
 Upon successfully completing the six-month probation period, compensation increases may be available within the first initial year of employment.
 Employee Assistance Program available.
 Employees who are able to prove bilingual proficiency are eligible for a monetary bonus.

-TO APPLY, send resume and cover letter to email@example.com.
+TO APPLY, send resume and cover letter to Human Resources at firstname.lastname@example.org.

 Community Legal Aid SoCal is an equal opportunity employer.